Cash Value Life Insurance Is It for YOU? Find Out Which Life Insurance Has Cash Value!

 In a nutshell, an insured retirement plan involves purchasing a permanent cash value life insurance policy and overfunding it in the shortest period of time feasible (often 7-10 years).

 The IRP strategy may be accomplished with either a whole life or universal life insurance policy.
 All the money deposited into the investment account of the policy, compounds and grows on a tax-sheltered basis.

 Instead of withdrawing cash from the investment account in your policy, you take out a series of loans using your policy as collateral.
 Or, many life insurance companies will attach a line of credit (LOC) to your policy at competitive interest rates.

-Because you’re not actually taking money directly out of your policy, no income tax is triggered.
+Because you’re not withdrawing cash directly out of your policy, no income tax is triggered.
 The best part?
 The investment account remains intact and continues to compound tax-free.

 They aren’t joking when they say money begets money.